 As stated in Chapter 1, the requirements in this manual apply to new buildings, additions and existing facilities undergoing renovations.
 Further clarification on applicability to renovation projects is provided in table 2-1 and in the gray box describing alteration/renovation of existing facilities at the end of each major section.
-Requirements modified for LSP facilities are specifically noted.
+Requirements modified for Ancillary facilities are specifically noted.

-The requirements of this chapter are baseline physical security and resiliency requirements for MC Facilities, LSP Facilities with MC Utilities/Systems Redundancies, and LSP facilities.
-LSP Facilities with MC Utilities/Systems Redundancies are to comply with requirements for LSP Facilities listed in this chapter.
+The requirements of this chapter are baseline physical security and resiliency requirements for Critical, Essential, and Ancillary facilities.
 A risk assessment, during the project planning phase, can evaluate the deletion or incorporation of other specific requirements (see section 2.3 Exceptions and Deviations).
-The VA AHJ, defined in section 1.3 Administration and Enforcement, overseeing implementation of physical security and resiliency requirements for the facility will review submitted request for deviation from the baseline requirements of this chapter.
+Requests for deviation from the baseline requirements of this chapter must be submitted per section 1.3 Administration and Enforcement.
 When no risk assessment is performed, these baseline requirements apply.
+Certain non-medical buildings may be exempt from the requirements of this chapter or section(s) in this chapter.
+Refer to Section 1.4.1.5 Partially Exempt Facilities for details.